belmead/hugo-blog/content/posts/2024-12-13-odin-2-pro-review.md

 ---
-title: "Early Review - AYN Odin 2 Pro"
+layout: post
-description: "An incomplete review of the AYN Odin 2 Pro handheld after ~40 hours of use."
+title: Early Review — AYN Odin 2 Pro
-date: 2024-12-13
+draft: true
 ---

 I received the most excellent AYN Odin 2 Pro from my lovely wife this Christmas, and this is an early review of the device (approx. 3 hours playing so far).

 ### Feel